MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference: Implementation and Validation

 \subsubsection{KV Retrieval Cluster Modeling Validation}

-To evaluate the accuracy of our KV retrieval cluster in \toolns, we conducted a detailed microbenchmark study comparing measured and modeled read latency for both NVMe SSD and DDR4 main memory.
+To evaluate the accuracy of our KV retrieval cluster in \toolns, we compare the measured and \tool predicted latencies for both NVMe SSDs and DDR4 main memory.
 Sequential reads were performed using the \texttt{fio} benchmarking tool \cite{fiobenchmark_google} across a range of block sizes, from 256 KB to 1GB.
 Average read latency was recorded for each size.
-The experiments were run on a Linux server equipped with 128,GB of DDR4-2666 memory (8~$\times$~16,GB DIMMs, each 64-bit wide, running at 2666,MT/s).
-The NVMe SSD tests were conducted on an Apple M1 Pro system with a 1,TB Apple AP1024R NVMe SSD, supporting PCIe 4.0 x4.
-For DDR4, we used an effective peak bandwidth of 150 GB/s and a lookup latency of 80ns, while for NVMe SSD, we assumed a 50 \textmu s lookup latency and 7.0 GB/s.

-As shown in \autoref{fig:retreival_latency}, \tool tracks the trend of measured latency closely across both memory tiers.
-For DDR4, initial flat latency quickly transitions to a bandwidth-bound regime, while the NVMe SSD shows higher initial overhead and more gradual slope due to lower bandwidth and higher access latency.
+As shown in \autoref{fig:retreival_latency}, \tool predicts the trend of measured latency closely across both memory tiers.